All Episodes

 If I'm wrong, I apologize.

-Um, Sean, I was just I'm a truck driver, and I always want to talk about the keystone from firsthand what I have seen from delivering products to the job site.
+Sean, I was just, I'm a truck driver, and I always want to talk about the Keystone.

-And I'm just praying that they will smart net for this country and all of us American citizens and keep the pipeline instead of shipping it back overseas.
+And I'm just praying that they will smarten up for this country and all of us American citizens and keep the pipeline instead of shipping it back overseas.

-You know, I used to drive a lot more, and I'm you're gonna have to forgive me when I tell you the truth here.
+You know, I used to drive a lot more, and you're going to have to forgive me when I tell you the truth here.

-I used to drive a lot, and I always like driving.
+I used to drive a lot, and I always liked driving.

-But you know, like when you're in the middle of a rainstorm and one of the 18-wheelers is on it in the middle lane and you know, going a little bit slower, which is the right thing to do, and at the time I don't anymore.
+But you know, like when you're in the middle of a rainstorm and one of the 18-wheelers is on in the middle lane and you know, going a little bit slower, which is the right thing to do.

-I had a little bit of a heavier foot, and you trying in the middle of a rain or a little snow sleep, whatever it happens to be, you know, pass an 18-wheeler, it'll be like I can't see, and you gotta race past you.
+I had a little bit of a heavier foot, and you're trying in the middle of a rain or a little snow sleep, whatever it happens to be, you know, pass an 18-wheeler, be like, I can't see, and you got to race past you.

 And then, you know, as I got, you know, I mean, this is when I'm really young.

-And I used to say during the early days of corona, if the farmers didn't farm, the manufacturers didn't create the the PPE, and the truckers didn't truck, New York would have died, literally.
+And I used to say during the early days of Corona, if the farmers didn't farm, the manufacturers didn't create the PPE, and the truckers didn't truck, New York would have died.

 And so I have so much respect for what you do.